 DentalPost takes a look at what are the salary and outlook of a Dental Sales Manager.

 As a sales professional in the dental field, you can advance from a representative role into management.
-Working in dental sales management affords you potentially higher pay, but it comes with increased responsibility and requires experience in sales and skills in leading and communicating with members of your sales team and dental professionals.
+Working in dental sales management affords you potentially higher pay.
+Still, it comes with increased responsibility and requires experience in sales and skills in leading and communicating with members of your sales team and dental professionals.

-Below, we provide guidance on the salaries you might expect and how to find jobs in dental sales management.
+Below, we share the salaries you might expect and how to find jobs in dental sales management.

 The U.S. Bureau of Labor Statistics reports salary information for sales managers overall rather than specifically for those in dental sales.
 For these managers, the national average salary stands at $141,690 per year.
 The median figure registers at $126,640, with the top one-fourth of earners making at least $177,830.